-Although most people don’t realize it, the gut is your biggest immune system organ, and sauerkraut’s probiotics play a major role in regulating gut health.
-Beneficial bacteria can educate and support the immune system by controlling certain immune cells and preventing autoimmune reactions.
-Probiotics also control inflammation, which is a central feature of so many diseases facing us today.
+Although most people don’t realize it, the gut the organ that contains the majority of your immune system, and sauerkraut’s probiotics play a major role in regulating gut health.
+Beneficial bacteria can educate, activate and support the immune system.
+(9)

 3. Reduces Inflammation and Allergies

 Autoimmunity — one of the root causes of inflammation — is a state in which the body attacks its own tissues because it suspects that it’s being harmed by an outside “invader,” whether this is a food you’re sensitive or allergic to, toxins from household and beauty products, poor quality air, water, and so on.